Hamisakim/Doodler/README.md

 # Backend development
 The doodles are referred as artwork in our schematics.
-They contain both embedded and reference relationships
+They contain both embedded and reference relationships.
 ## Schemas
 ``` javascript
 const commentSchema = new mongoose.Schema({